System Design Space

 Where to go next

-Build architecture baseline first
+Build the architecture baseline first

-Strengthen evolution and governance
+Strengthen governance and evolution

 Related chapters